 If you prefer a lighter option, try making a refreshing bok choy salad.
 Start by washing and slicing the bok choy into thin strips.
 In a bowl, combine the bok choy with thinly sliced red bell pepper, shredded carrots, and chopped scallions.
 For the dressing, whisk together olive oil, rice vinegar, honey, and a dash of soy sauce.
 Toss the salad with the dressing until well coated.
 You can also add some toasted sesame seeds or crushed peanuts for extra flavor and crunch.

-See also How long do you cook fish in the air fryer
+See also How long do you have to cook hellofresh meals

 These simple and delicious bok choy recipes are perfect for adding some healthy greens to your meals.
 Whether you’re looking for a quick stir-fry or a refreshing salad, bok choy is versatile and packed with nutrients.
 Try one of these recipes tonight and enjoy the taste of fresh and flavorful bok choy!